zaphosting/docs/docs/7d2d-mods.md

 ## Installation

 Once the desired mods have been downloaded, you can start with the actual installation of the mods.
 The setup of the mods is done via FTP.
 You need a FTP client to be able to upload files to your server.
-If you don't know what FTP is and how it works, then you should have a look at the following guide:  [FTP File Access](gameserver-ftpaccess.md)
+If you don't know what FTP is and how it works, then you should have a look at the following guide:  [Access via FTP](gameserver-ftpaccess.md)

 ![img](https://screensaver01.zap-hosting.com/index.php/s/9Q86iArComw55cH/preview)